 In November 2017, we asked for feedback on our proposals for implementing combined ratings.

 The combined ratings consultation response sets out our response to your feedback.

 Based on that feedback CQC has also updated its provider guidance to reflect this new approach.
 In particular, the provider guidance explains:

-- How will CQC turn NHS Improvement’s proposed Use of Resources rating into a final CQC rating?
+• how CQC will turn NHS Improvement’s proposed Use of Resources rating into a final CQC rating

-- How will we combine CQC’s trust-level quality ratings (ie safe, caring, effective, responsive and well-led) with NHS Improvement’s Use of Resources rating to produce an overall trust-level rating?
+• how CQC’s trust-level quality ratings will be combined with the Use of Resources rating to produce an overall trust-level rating

 Implementing Use of Resources assessments

 We began undertaking Use of Resources assessments in in October 2017.